JimmyHuang0824/vim-configure/README.md

 # vim-configure
-vim configure about c++, php, html, css
+vim configure about c++, php, html, css\n

 C++:
-a.vim:  use :A alter cpp and .h stl support: when enter "." or "->" or "::"
+a.vim:  use :A alter cpp and .h\n stl support: when enter "." or "->" or "::"
 nerd_tree: ctrl+n
 taglist: Use F3